Thuvack/Dumis-OdinProjects/4-OdinRPSGame/README.md

 This is an implementation of the Rock Paper Scissors game in a browser environment, created as part of my [Odin Project](https://www.theodinproject.com/) assignment for the foundation phase.

+[Click here](https://thuvack.github.io/Dumis-OdinProjects/4-OdinRPSGame/) to vie this game on github pages.

 ## Some important lessons
 - Eventlisteners are loaded first before executed, so be careful where you initialise them in your code.